 There are many talks I missed – Paul Broadbent, Hamish Miller (now departed) and Craig Weatherhill all spoke at meetings over the years and I would have loved to have been there, but what I did hear has changed my worldview.
 It’s also affected what I write about – it’s all still very dark stuff, I suppose, but I certainly feel some of the bleakness has gone.
 Someone dying at the end of a story is not necessarily an unhappy ending.

 I don’t actually believe that at all, but there seems to be a lot of folk rubbishing the theory these days.
-Of course, there’s tons of writing on the subject, some of which I’ve been dipping in to, as well as getting through The Old Straight Track, Alfred Watkins’ 1920s book on ley lines.
+Of course, there’s tons of writing on the subject, some of which I’ve been dipping in to, as well as getting through The Old Straight Track, Alfred Watkins’ 1920s book on leys.
 I agreed with the principle of energy lines, but it only really made sense to me when I read some of Hamish Miller’s guide, The Sun and the Serpent.
-He followed the biggest line in Britain, which starts near here just off the Land’s End and ends in East Anglia.
+He followed the biggest ley in Britain, which starts near here just off the Land’s End and ends in East Anglia.
 He found a curved line of energy like a serpent that linked the same places as the ‘straight track’ does.
 I’ve got no evidence to support my faith in this except having been to a few of the areas mentioned (St Michael’s Mount, The Cheesewring, The Hurlers, Lydford) and feeling the energy there.
 A local dowser has talked recently of being on the Mount and finding lots and lots of ley energy there.
 There, like many of these places, are uphill – I don’t do uphill very well, but walking up to the top of the Mount, like walking up to The Cheesewring, fills me with a great sense of more.
 And the energy to smile while I’m doing it.
 Angela Evans, who owned Pengersick Castle for many years until her death, spoke of walking down the great (stone) circular staircase there, with her arms outstretched to touch the walls as she went.
 It always cured her aches and pains.
-I’m not sure I’d write directly about ley lines – how to do it without sounding like a New Age cliche? – but I certainly use them to help me write.
-After the experiences I’ve had it’s something I want to look into more.
+I certainly use them to help me write.
+And after the experiences I’ve had it’s something I want to look into more.